 Time is everything right?
 So here's how to find only the results that you can access online, right now.
 Under Show Only, select Available Online.
 Simple as that.
 This will hide any physical books that we have in the Library from the results.

 Let's say we want to delete any of the search refinements that we already set.
-For example, maybe we want to see what those physical books were, maybe those were useful after all.
+For example, maybe we want to see both eBooks and physical books.
 Simply click the x next to any of the Active Filters to remove them.